matthewfeickert-talks/talk-snolab-seminar-2023/README.md

 # Towards differentiable physics analysis at scale at the LHC and beyond

-Talk given as part of SNOLAB's 2023 seminar series on July 31st, 2023.
+Talk given as part of SNOLAB's 2023 seminar series on September 18th, 2023.

 **Abstract**